R on HPC Systems

 R Package Management

 Any (additional) R packages have to be installed into package libraries.
 These are (just) directories on the file system with subdirectories for each installed package.
 The installations of R provided by the module system contain only a standard set of R packages.
-On multiuser systems, regular users may not add/install packages directly into this default system library.
+On multiuser systems, regular users cannot add/install packages directly into this default system library.

 Individual users can create (one or more) additional user libraries.
 If no suitable one exists, R will prompt you to define a user library when installing packages for the first time.